Of Bear Bait and Recycling Bins: The Modern History of Rubbish in Emmet County

-What a surprise, a big box containing an award recognizing me (Max) for contributions to recycling in Emmet County !
+What a surprise, a big box containing an award recognizing me (Max) for contributions to recycling in Emmet County!
 That was a very nice gesture, a huge surprise, and very much appreciated.
-A great list of others, who also contributed as much or more than I did.
+There are a great list of others, who also contributed as much or more than I did.

 “We hauled these materials…in our wagons.”

-My contact with recycling came during World War II, when kids collected scrap metal, crushed tin cans, and collected paper (mostly news paper) for the War effort.
+My contact with recycling came during World War II, when kids collected scrap metal, crushed tin cans, and collected paper (mostly newspaper) for the War effort.
 We hauled these materials to a local gas station, about one-half mile away, in our wagons.
-There the station attendant weighed our collected items on a floor model balance scale, and we received a small compensation based on how much we brought in.
+There the station attendant weighed our collected items on a floor-model balance scale, and we received a small compensation based on how much we brought in.
 Good for candy, pop or ice cream at a nearby market.
-Also, our mothers collected “bacon grease” and probably other oily cooking residues, that were used to manufacture military explosives.
-My mother, who was a Naturalized US citizen, stated that “in Europe, people don’t throw anything away, as resources are very scarce”.
+Also, our mothers collected “bacon grease” and probably other oily cooking residues, for were use in manufacture of military explosives.
+My mother, who was a naturalized US citizen, stated that “in Europe, people don’t throw anything away, as resources are very scarce”.
 I think that always stuck with me.

 “…their collective foresight…